 Naturalism is the study of the natural world as a whole and the study of each species within its environment, as well as how species interact with each other.
 I take a naturalist approach to start this macro-algae research.
 A naturalist is a type of biologist who studies the impacts of living species on each other and the environments in which they live.
 I study the different elements of the Venetian Lagoon and how they relate to each other, to get a better insight in the dynamic network of this ecosystem.
 Evolutionary science is at the core of the naturalists’ work, which is very much about observations in the field next to the work in the lab.

-Live and healthy specimens were collected along the coast the Venetian Laguna, at the island La Certosa, and at the Adriatic sea coast of the Lido di Venezia, during low tides in the month of June 2020. photo ©AnneMarie Maes
+Live and healthy specimens were collected along the coast of the Venetian Laguna, at the island La Certosa, and at the Adriatic sea coast of the Lido di Venezia, during low tides in the month of June 2020. photo ©AnneMarie Maes

 2020: Bacterial Life in a Winogradsky Column